 If you walk around your local fruit and vegetable market, you will likely find that most, if not all of the sellers speak perfect English, and will be happy to answer your questions on any products that you are not familiar with.

 The majority of fruit and vegetables are the same as you can get in the UK, except these will be locally grown, and are far better quality.

 Another problem often encountered by new arrivals to Cyprus from the UK, is the currency of the Euro.
 If you are not familiar with the Euro, it is best to buy yourself a currency converter calculator which are available in many shops or at the airports.
 This tool will help you to become more familiar with Euros and British Pounds conversions.

 The price of meat, fruit, and vegetables is reasonable in Cyprus, with all being of high quality.
 Fish can be a little expensive, but most of it is freshly caught, making it more worthy of its cost.

 Local milk, cheese, and yogurt are good value, and there are several major producers, which means there is no monopoly on pricing.

-Some of the hypermarkets offer 'Bonus Card Reward Schemes' to regular shoppers, which vary in their reward incentives, but it is worth participating in these schemes for all the stores you shop at regularly, you will be surprised how fast your points have added up, usually allowing you to purchase something at a discounted price, or ocasionally for free.
+Some of the hypermarkets offer ‘Bonus Card Reward Schemes’ to regular shoppers, which vary in their reward incentives.
+It is worth participating in these schemes for all the stores you shop at regularly.

 ‘Buy one get one free’ (BOGOF) has recently become more popular in Cyprus, mostly with the hypermarket chains, and you will often come across ‘buy 2 get 3rd free’ offers.